Second quarter highlights

 Please call in at least 15 minutes before the conference calls begin.
 As there is usually a large number of callers, it may take some time before you are connected.

-A live audio webcast of the conference call will be available at: www.ericsson.com/investors and at: www.ericsson.com/press
+A live audio webcast of the conference call will be available at www.ericsson.com/investors and www.ericsson.com/press

-Replay of the conference calls will be available from about one hour after it has ended until July 25, 2017.
+Replay of the conference calls will be available from about one hour after each has ended until July 25, 2018.

 FOR FURTHER INFORMATION, PLEASE CONTACT